Intro to Apple Configurator on Mac

 Customize or automate your device configuration

 Apple Configurator 2 automates MDM enrollment to distribute apps seamlessly from the App Store.
 It does this by integrating with Apple School Manager and Apple Business Manager.
 The Prepare Assistant makes it easy to supervise and configure a cart of iPads for the classroom or quickly enroll a large number of devices in your MDM solution for ongoing management.
-The built-in configuration profile editor supports creating and editing profiles with the latest iOS and Apple TV settings.
+The built-in configuration profile editor supports creating and editing profiles with the latest iOS, iPadOS, and Apple TV settings.

 If you’re configuring devices in an environment where consistency is critical, use Blueprints in Apple Configurator 2 to create a custom configuration for your devices, one that can be applied with one click.
 A Blueprint is a template device to which you add configuration profiles and apps and perform actions, just as you would do for a connected physical device.